When Not to Show Your Hand in Negotiations

 Negotiations

-Here, we consider four types of information that may be best kept under wraps: sensitive or privileged information, information that isn’t yours to share, information that diminishes your power, and information that may fluctuate during negotiations.
+Here, we examine four categories of information that may be best kept under wraps: sensitive or privileged details, information that does not belong to you to disclose, information that could weaken your bargaining position, and information that may shift or evolve over the course of negotiations.

 Negotiation Skills